Campo de' Fiori

 Rome's Campo dei Fiori is an outdoor market by morning, party central by night

-The morning market on Campo dei FioriThe morning market on Campo dei Fiori (Photo by Myrabella) All morning long, the piazza hosts—as it has for ages—a market of fresh flowers and produce.
+The morning market on Campo dei FioriThe morning market on Campo dei Fiori (Photo by Myrabella)

 By noon, all that's left are scraps washed into the gutters by the public drinking fountains and the traditionalist trattorie that ring it open for business.
-All afternoon, the square is populated by tourists.

 In the evening, the campo becomes an epicenter of central Rome's nightlife, with local youth and international students spilling out of the dozen pubs, bars, and birrerie that have sprung up over the past decade (the one marked simply "Vineria" is the only authentic, old-school wine bar in the mix) and turning the entire piazza into one giant nightly party.